yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/automation/emailinactivity.md

 Email inactivity is handled by performing the below action:
 1. **Close the ticket**: If the customer has not responded within the set time, you can choose to automatically close the ticket.
 So that the agent assigned to this ticket gets auto-assigned to another one (or, concurrency value reduces).
-    - **Send reminder and close the ticket**: In addition to the above one, you can also send a reminder to the customer expecting a response. if the customer does not respond within the set time, you can choose to automatically close the ticket.
+    - **Send reminders and close the ticket**: In addition to the above one, you can also send reminders to the customer expecting a response. if the customer does not respond within the set time, you can choose to automatically close the ticket.

 ----

 ## 1. Auto-close inactive email ticket

 To automatically close an inactive email ticket, follow these steps: